Licinia Eudoxia: Second marriage

 Valentinian had no male descendants and had never designated an heir.
-Several candidates claimed the throne.
-Petronius Maximus, who was the highest-ranking of all Roman senators, was among them.
-A second candidate was Maximianus, son of Domninus.
-Domninus was a merchant from Egypt who had earned a considerable fortune.
-Maximianus had served as a domesticus, member of an elite guard unit of the late Roman Empire, under Aetius.
-Eudoxia promoted her own candidate, in the person of Majorian.

-John of Antioch reports that Maximus secured his own succession by buying the loyalties of palace officials and the local military.
+Several candidates claimed the throne, with Eudoxia supporting Majorian.
+John of Antioch reports that Petronius Maximus, the highest-ranking of all Roman senators, secured the position of emperor by buying the loyalties of palace officials and the local military.
 Eudoxia was forced to marry him or face execution.
 Their marriage secured the connection of Maximus to the Theodosian dynasty.
 Prosper of Aquitaine reports that Maximus befriended the murderers of Valentinian III instead of punishing them.
 Both Prosper and Victor of Tonnena place the marriage of Eudoxia to Maximus only days following the death of her first husband, commenting with disapproval that the empress was not given a period to grieve for Valentinian.

-John of Antioch mentions, but does not name, a previous wife of Maximus.
-She had reportedly been raped by Valentinian III, an event which the chronicle sees as the reason Maximus turned against his former master.
-The eventual fate of his first wife is not recorded.
-She may be presumed to have committed suicide, following the example of Lucretia.
-Regardless, Maximus arranged the marriage of his son Palladius to his new stepdaughter Eudocia, the daughter of Eudoxia from her first marriage, again to secure a dynastic relation to the Theodosian dynasty.
+Maximus further arranged the marriage of his son Palladius to his new stepdaughter Eudocia, the daughter of Eudoxia from her first marriage, making another link to the Theodosian dynasty.